chrislattman/blogging-project/docs/git/README.md

 ### To download an existing repository:

 - Using SSH (recommended): `git clone git@gitlab.com:owner/repository.git`
-    - Even for public repos, you need to have an account with GitLab in order to clone with SSH
+    - Even for public repos, you need to have an account with GitLab with your SSH key [uploaded](../ssh#generating-a-ssh-key) in order to clone with SSH
 - Using HTTPS:
     - `git clone https://gitlab.com/owner/repository.git`
         - For a public repo